rajatroel/bot-files/README.md

 > [!NOTE]
 > The Android system can remain in another language while individual apps (like Chrome and Instagram) use English.
 >
 > The language restrictions described here apply to the **CURRENT** MacroDroid version.

-Planned standalone-app capabilities must be described separately.
+### Minimum width - 600 dp

+- The current MacroDroid automation uses fixed screen coordinates.

+> [!IMPORTANT]
+> Changing this setting affects the scale of the **ENTIRE** Android interface.
+Text, icons, buttons and other interface elements may become significantly smaller, which may be less comfortable for normal everyday phone use.

 ## 6. Required Applications